iotaledger/iota-sdk/bindings/nodejs/README.md

 ### Windows

-On Windows, you will also need LLVM.
+On Windows, you will also need an LLVM.
 Our workflow uses `https://github.com/llvm/llvm-project/releases/download/llvmorg-11.0.1/LLVM-11.0.1-win64.exe`.
 You may also need to set an environment variable `RUSTFLAGS` to `-C target-feature=+crt-static`.